iwasherefirst2/laravel-multimail/README.md

 #### Use Mocking

 If you want to use the mocking feature [Mail fake](https://laravel.com/docs/mocking#mail-fake) during your tests, enable `use_default_mail_facade_in_tests` in your config file `config/multimail.php`.
 Note that `assertQueued` will never be true, because `queued` mails are actually send through `sent` through a job.
+Therefore, always use `assertSent`.

 ### Troubleshoot